willstepp/writings/hunger/hunger.md

 We collected the dead and prepared them for the journey and came back to the village.
 When the tribe saw what had happened they panicked and demanded to Kulsathee that we retaliate.
 Otherwise we could not hunt and so would be unable to store the food we need to survive the winter.

 Kulsathee was not prepared to make that kind of decision.
-The other elders consulted and decided that it was proper in a time such as this to appoint a Chief of War until the time of war had passed.
-The Chief of Peace agreed and since there were no more elder huntsmen to take the position they chose me, since I had acted bravely in the ambush.
-I was made Chief of War and the other hunters who survived were promoted to warriors and we held counsel to decide what should be done.
+The other elders consulted and decided that it was proper in a time such as this to appoint a chief of war until the time of war had passed.
+The chief of peace agreed and since there were no more elder huntsmen to take the position they chose me, since I had acted bravely in the ambush.
+I was made chief of war and the other hunters who survived were promoted to warriors and we held counsel to decide what should be done.

 We decided to close the gates of the village to any outsider and to keep lookout both day and night.
 We decided to set a curfew for every family, not to leave their homes after the sun goes down.
 We enacted a ration program to control the distribution of food.
 Since we do not know how long this will go on and therefore do not know how much more food we will be able to store for winter, we must be cautious.